Analysis of parameter combinations for optimal soliton microcomb generation efficiency in a simple single-cavity scheme: Analytical consideration

-while the pump-to-soliton efficiency $\eta_{p2s}$ is monotonic over $d_2$.
-We can see that the global maximum of pump-to-comb efficiency $\eta_{\rm p2c}$ is 100 \% at $\eta=1$ regardless of the pump power if we manage to get to the maximal detuning and 90.9 \% for the locked state.
-Note that the comb width above 3 dB level in this regime is $N_{\rm lines}=\frac{2}{\pi}\sqrt{\frac{\zeta_{\rm eff}}{d_2}}\times 2\arccosh\sqrt{2}\approx1.76$ in units of the intermode distance.
-This number effectively shows a number of comb line pairs around the pump that are above 3 dB level.
+while the pump-to-soliton efficiency $\eta_{\rm p2s}$ is monotonic over $d_2$.
+We can see that the global maximum of pump-to-comb efficiency $\eta_{\rm p2c}$ is 100 \% at $\eta=1$ regardless of the pump power (in soliton existance range) if we lock to the maximal detuning [see dashed line in Fig. \ref{analVSnum}] and 90.9 \% for the SIL state at near-threshold pump [see dashed line with triangles in Fig. \ref{analVSnum}].
+Note that the comb width normalised to units of the intermode distance $D_1$ at -3 dB level in this regime is $N_{\rm lines}=\frac{2}{\pi}\sqrt{\frac{\zeta}{d_2}}\times 2\arccosh\sqrt{2}\approx1.76$.
+This number effectively shows a number of comb line pairs around the pump above the -3 dB level.
 Here we come to the trade-off problem between the efficiency and the number of comb lines.
-We should also notice that the optimum described by \eqref{eta_maxd2} gives $d_2\geq0.45$ (being an equality at locked detuning and $f=1$), while in most reported experiments $d2<0.1$.
+The optimum described by \eqref{eta_maxd2} gives quite high dispersion values ($d_2\geq0.45$), revealing two challenges to be addressed.
+Firstly, the experimental realisation will require special resonator engineering \cite{Grudinin:15,FujiiTanabe2020,Wang:22,Lucas:22_arx,Zhang:22}.
+Until now in most reported experiments values $d_2<0.1$ were used as low dispersion allows for wider combs.
+Secondly, the validity of the analytical analysis as $d_2\geq1$ provides $N_{\rm sol}^{\rm max}<1$, coinciding with the state when the width of the hyperbolic-secant-squared soliton becomes comparable with the microresonator circumference.
+Although the soliton still exists for greater dispersion values, lower pump, and detunings (for SIL optimum), hyperbolic secant ceases to be a proper stationary solution, and the formula \eqref{Pouttotal} becomes inaccurate.
+So, we performed the numerical analysis of dissipative Kerr soliton properties using Lugiato-Lefever equation formalism \cite{Chembo2013,Godey2014}.
+This study showed that the expression \eqref{eff_p2c} is accurate only close to (but not exactly at) the cut-off detunings and $f>2$ [see Fig. \ref{analVSnum}, solid lines].
+For SIL detuning, there is also a possibility to reach 100\% efficiency [see Fig. \ref{analVSnum}, lines with triangles], found numerically.
+More details are presented in Section 4. {Note also that the desired high value of the second-order dispersion justifies the neglection of higher order dispersion terms that have strong impact in the regime of vanishing group velocity dispersion \cite{Bao:17_d3,TallaMbe:20,Anderson2022,Xiao2023,zhang2022microresonator,Ji:23}.}